How much will I earn in engineering?

 Start a career in engineering as a higher apprenticeship or graduate and you should have enough to live on – and a good salary a few years down the line.

-A typical starting salary for an engineering higher apprenticeship is £15,000.
-A handful of opportunities offer around £16,000 to £17,250.
+A typical starting salary for an engineering higher apprenticeship is between £12,000 and £15,000.
+A handful of opportunities offer around £16,000 to £17,800.
+The starting salary for an engineering degree apprenticeship is usually a bit higher at between £18,500 and £20,000.
 Obviously you’ll feel better off if you can find work close to home and live with your parents.
 If you need to leave home, rent will take up a significant proportion of your take-home pay to start with and you’ll probably have to line up an inexpensive houseshare.

 However, many employers give higher apprentices an annual pay rise if they perform to the expected levels at work and in their studies.
-For example at Jaguar Land Rover you’ll get around a 10% increase each year if you meet these conditions.
+For example at Jaguar Land Rover you’ll get a pay rise every six months if you meet these conditions.

 Starting salaries for graduate engineers